bjornarveie/HPX_project/README.md

 - [ ] Benchmark 2D_Stencil example.
 - [ ] 2D_Stencil example is not partitioned "wisely" but "for educational purposes" -> think of how to improve this example in that respect
 - [ ] Implement and Benchmark improved 2D_Stencil
+- [ ] Implement new partition scheme, with multiple rows as a partition at size n.

 ## Important concepts